kedro-org/kedro/docs/source/09_development/02_set_up_pycharm.md

 Click **OK** and wait for PyCharm to index your new Python interpreter.

 Click **OK**.
 Go to **Run / Debug Configurations** to add a **Python Run**.
-For the script path, get the path of the Kedro CLI on an instantiated image by running `which kedro` (macOS / Linux) in a container environment.
+For the script path, get the path to the Kedro CLI on an instantiated image by running `which kedro` (macOS / Linux) in a container environment.
 Specify `run` as the parameter.
-Specify your working directory as the directory that contains your kedro project on your local machine.
-Optional: Edit the Docker container volume mount settings if it does not match the directory that contains your kedro project directory.
+Specify your working directory as the directory that contains your Kedro project on your local machine.
+Optional: Edit the Docker container volume mount setting if it does not match the directory that contains your Kedro project directory.

 ![](../meta/images/pycharm_docker_interpreter_3.png)